T-Troll/alienfx-tools/README.md

 - `alienfx-mon` require Administrator rights in case BIOS or Alienware monitoring enabled (the same reason as for `alienfx-gui`)
 - `alienfx-cli` does not require Administrator privilege and can be run at any level.
 - All the tools don't require an Internet connection, but `alienfan-gui`, `alienfx-mon` and `alienfx-gui` will connect to GitHub to check for updates if a connection is available.
-- All the tools does not collect and share any personal data.
+- All the tools does not collect or share any personal data.
 Some hardware data collected (but not shared) during hardware detection process.

 ## Installation
 - Download the latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).